ibm-cloud-docs/discovery-data/connector-lfs-cp4d.md

 You mounted the persistent volume claim (PVC) and copied the files that you want to crawl to the PVC.

-## Connecting to a Local File System data source
+## Connecting to a local file system data source
 {: #connector-lfs-cp4d-task}

 From your {{site.data.keyword.discoveryshort}} project, complete the following steps: